fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

-Each player loses 1 life for each creature they controls.
+Each player loses 1 life for each creature they control.

 Stronghold Gambit 1R
 ---------------